 Find a name that’s unique, tells people who you are and what you offer, and resonates with your target market.
 For both marketing and legal reasons, your new business’s name must be distinguishable from other business names in the records of the Oklahoma Secretary of State.
 Slight variations in spelling, punctuation, and suffix won’t cut it.

-Make a list of possible names and then follow the instructions for searching for business names on our Oklahoma Business Entity Search page.
+Make a list of possible names and then follow the instructions for searching for business names on this Oklahoma Business Entity Search page.
 To garner more results (and to make sure the name isn’t too close to another business), just enter the key portions of the name.
 The more detailed your query, the fewer results you’ll receive.

 You can also check on the availability of your desired company name by telephoning the Secretary of State at (405) 522-2520.